sdsc-hpc-training-org/expanse-101/Expanse_Aggregate.md

 ### Expanse Accounts<a name="get-start-expanse-accounts"></a>
 You must have a expanse account in order to access the system.
-* Obtain a trial account here:  http://www.sdsc.edu/support/user_guides/expanse.html#trial_accounts
+* Obtain a trial account here:  [http://www.sdsc.edu/support/user_guides/expanse.html#trial_accounts](http://www.sdsc.edu/support/user_guides/expanse.html#trial_accounts)
-* You can use your XSEDE account.
+    * You can use your existing XSEDE account.

 ### Logging Onto Expanse<a name="get-start-expanse-logon"></a>